OpenSlides/openslides-backend/docs/actions/user.delete.md

 All unstarted speakers of the deleted user are deleted.

 ## Permissions
-See [[users#Permissions-for-altering-a-user]].
+See [[https://github.com/OpenSlides/OpenSlides/wiki/Users#Permissions-for-altering-a-user]].
 Additionally the OML-Level of the request user must be higher or equal than the requested user's one.